Liam Charles

 Liam Charles (born 28 August 1997) is a British baker, television presenter and contestant from Series 8 of The Great British Bake Off.
 He is currently a presenter on Bake Off: The Professionals and a judge on Junior Bake Off.

 Education

-Charles was a student at Goldsmiths University in London, where he studied Drama and Theatre Arts.
+Charles was a student at Stoke Newington School and later attended Goldsmiths University in London, where he studied Drama and Theatre Arts.

 Career

 Television work

 Charles first came to public attention as a contestant in The Great British Bake Off in 2017, being knocked out in the 8th week.
 He came fifth in the competition.

 In 2018, he was chosen to co-present Bake Off: The Professionals with comedian Tom Allen.
 In November 2018, he also presented the baking programme Liam Bakes on Channel 4.
 In November 2019 Charles and Prue Leith were the new judges for Junior Bake Off after a two-year absence.
 Harry Hill was the presenter.

 In October 2022, Liam appeared in the second UK series of The Masked Dancer.
 He was revealed to be the character "Candlestick" in the sixth episode.